 For problems 3 – 6, we are interested in exploring alternative approaches to the use of simple linear regression to explore associations between CRP and FIB.
 In each of those problems, I ask you to report fitted values from the regression.
 Please always use at least 4 significant figures when making calculations, and report the fitted values to three significant digits.

 Perform a statistical analysis evaluating an association between mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, untransformed random variable.

+QUESTION 3: 13/20 points (see below for detailed comments)

 Provide an interpretation of the estimated intercept from the fitted regression model as it pertains to fibrinogen levels.

+4 points (Minus 1 point for not specifying that the value of the Y-intercept is in the group where the value of the predictor (CRP) is zero and for not specifying the units of CRP or fibrinogen.)

 The estimated intercept from the linear regression of fibrinogen, CRP using Robust SE is a fibrinogen level of 304.015 (95% CI 301.514, 306.517).

 Provide an interpretation of the estimated slope from the fitted regression model as it pertains to fibrinogen levels.